tareq1988/wp-recaptcha-integration/readme.txt

 = I found a bug.
 Where should I post it? =

-I personally prefer GitHub but you can post it in the forum as well.
+I personally prefer GitHub.
 The plugin code is here: [GitHub](https://github.com/mcguffin/wp-recaptcha-integration)

 = I want to use the latest files.
 How can I do this? =